SmartThingsCommunity/smartapp-sdk-java/smartapp-core/README.md

 ### Context Store

-Support has been included for managing installed application information via a "context store".
+Support is included for managing installed application information via a "context store".
 The following implementations are currently available:

   - [DynamoDB](../smartapp-contextstore-dynamodb/README.md)

-To create your own implementation, you will need to:
+To create your own implementation:

   1. Create a class which implements InstalledAppContextStore which is a DAO for managing your context.
 Consider using DefaultInstalledAppContextStore